BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 But the question remained: who determines who the "right" people are?
 Ultimately, the tension between individual freedom and communal unity collapsed under the strain of external pressures and inherited power dynamics.

-The cultish ethos is evident in today's *Silicon Valley*.
+Today, the cultish ethos is evident in *Silicon Valley*.
 Many representatives of the IT industry argue against regulation, promising a new and improved society.
+-- calling someone a communist is, especially in the U.S., still one of the most powerful linguistic tricks of political attacks.
 Regrettably, this faith in doing good has fostered an anti-democratic mindset characterized by hubris.
 Simultaneously, a significant portion of the fragmented *working class* venerates their corporate overlords.

 >Do not stifle our creativity and we will build you new gadgets.

-This has always been about extraordinarily talented individuals, tribes, and rebellions.
+The cultish ethos has always been about extraordinarily talented individuals, tribes, and rebellions based on identities.
 It has always been about inspiring tales of self-made individuals advocating for conscious change.
 It has always been about power for individuals rather than power for the people.
+One of the most powerful depiction of this ethos is given by a CIA recruitment video called *I am Unapologetically Me*.
+An institution which destabalized and destroyed many democratic governments feels the need to brand itself as a supporter of free individual expressions.

-And the concentration of power isn't necessarily enforced.
+The concentration of power isn't necessarily enforced.
 People crave dominance; they seek a figurehead to do the dirty work, to obscure the harsh truths about our complex reality, to provide simplistic answers.
 As a result, paradoxically, the politics of personal responsibility can lead to irresponsibility.
 In a society where individuals are wholly accountable for their successes and failures, there seems to be less collective concern.